ESA Science Policy

 ESA’s public and science policy initiatives focus on raising awareness of the importance of the entomological sciences in policy discussions, educating policymakers, and providing our members with a voice in science policy debates.

+This is YOUR science policy program.
+Help us to meet your needs by sharing your thoughts and comments.
 We manage our policy efforts in a number of ways, including:

 - ESA’s Science Policy Committee developed a tiered approach to the Society's science policy agenda that guides and focuses our outreach efforts with government agencies, NGOs, and other organizations.
 The agenda includes three levels and is expected to change over time as priorities and circumstances evolve.